cswyx-nn/Emoji_Match/Emotion_Classification/readme.md

 ## Dataset

 The data used to train this model is FER-2013 facial expression dataset from Kaggle.
+The data consists of 48x48 pixel grayscale images of faces.
+The faces have been automatically registered so that the face is more or less centred and occupies about the same amount of space in each image.

+The task is to categorize each face based on the emotion shown in the facial expression into one of six categories.

+The training set consists of 28,709 examples and the public test set consists of 3,589 examples.

 Here is link to this dataset: https://www.kaggle.com/msambare/fer2013